jvm-bloggers/jvm-bloggers/README.md

 * [videos.json](src/main/resources/blogs/videos.json) for videos from JUGs/Meetups/Conferences/personal vblogs

-* [podcasts.json](src/main/resources/blogs/podcasts.json) for personal and company podasts
+* [podcasts.json](src/main/resources/blogs/podcasts.json) for personal and company podcasts

 and that's all.
 Once it is merged, you are in the list!